brimdata/zed/docs/zq/README.md

 and thus is pipeline friendly.

-Since data is self-describing you can simply take ZNG output of one command and pipe it the input of another.
+Since data is self-describing you can simply take ZNG output of one command and pipe it to the input of another.
 It doesn't matter if the value sequence is scalars, complex types, or records.
 There is no need to declare or register schemas or "protos" with the downstream entities.